Challenges in Continued Development of Metal Oxide Surge Arresters

 • Energy handling capability increases with current density amplitude basically the same way as had been reported earlier.
 However, mean failure energy increases by up to 70% (on average by at least 20%) compared to some past investigations.
 This is an impressive demonstration of the development of MO resistors in terms of better material homogeneity.
 Still, the wide spread among the different makes, by a factor of 1.7, should motivate manufacturers to continue work toward optimizing their products.

-• A key observation is that some MO resistors typically exhibit the expected increase in energy handling capability for extreme values of current density.
-But there also exist some makes that show a decrease in failure energy down to values of only 500 J/cm³.
+• A key observation was that some MO resistors typically exhibit the expected increase in energy handling capability for extreme values of current density.
+But there also exist some makes that showed a decrease in failure energy down to values of only 500 J/cm³.
 The reason is a different dominant failure mechanism, i.e. dielectric failure of the coating, resulting in flashover.
 Until now, the ‘repetitive charge transfer rating’ test with 90/200 µs impulses has been the most challenging energy-handling test for MO resistors used in line arrester applications.
 While these results seem promising and lead to the question why design energy is specified so low, subsequent endurance tests have put them into perspective:

 For repeated energy injection, injectable energy differs for different current densities.
 The higher the current density of the impulses, the lower the energy that can be injected without pre-damaging the MO resistor.
 The energy level that can be handled without pre-damaging the MO resistors by repeated energy injections in the case of AC stresses is close to the level of single-impulse energy handling capability and thus comparatively high.
 By contrast, for long duration current impulses, e.g. 2 ms virtual time duration, it is close to the typical design energy for standard arrester applications, namely in the range of 200 J/cm³.